Handbook home

 A student who has successfully completed this subject will be able to:

-- Explain the sources of law and law-making power in Australia, including the relationship between the Constitution, case law and statute law
+- Explain the sources of law in Australia, and the relationship between the Constitution, case law and statute law;

-- Construct a written legal argument in response to a topic, utilising appropriate primary and secondary sources as support for arguments advanced, with appropriate referencing using the Australian Guide to Legal Citation (AGLC).
+- Construct a written legal argument in response to a topic, with appropriate referencing using the Australian Guide to Legal Citation (4th ed.).

 Eligibility and requirements